nitsanluke/tweet_clustering_ranking/README.md

 # Cluster and Rank Tweets

-These scripts download tweets from list of predifined news feeds and cluster them based on similariy and rank most influential tweets.
+These scripts download tweets from list of predifined news feeds and cluster them based on similariy of word2vec features and rank most influential tweets.
+Essentially an approch to filter relavant tweets

 Eg:
 Tweets from 9 news feeds ('nytimes', 'thesun', 'thetimes', 'ap', 'cnn’, 'bbcnews', 'cnet', 'msnuk', 'telegraph') are download every 10mins.
 Every tweet is preprocessed and the tweet text is transformed into vectors via word2vec model.